AndyObtiva/abstract_feature_branch/README.md

 >         feature1: false
 >         feature2: false

-Notice how the feature "add_business_project" was configured as true (enabled) by default, but overridden as false (disabled) in production.
+Notice how the feature "feature1" was configured as true (enabled) by default, but overridden as false (disabled) in production.
 This is a recommended practice.

 - feature branch your logic as per this example: